caltechlibrary/andor/docs/Workflow-Use-Cases.md

     }
 ```

-When anonymous goes to access an object and the group associated with
+When anonymous goes to access an object and the workflow queue associated with
 the object is "published" then anonymous will be able to read the object.
-Likewise anonymous is not a member of any other groups so they will
+Likewise anonymous is not a member of any other workflow queues so they will
 have no permissions to access them.

 ## Use case 3

 We want to allow anonymous users to "deposit" objects.
 We can
-create a group called "deposit".
+create a workflow queue called "deposit".
 It should only have create
 permissions.
-If we add "anonymous" to the "deposit" group
+If we add "anonymous" to the "deposit" workflow queue
 we could then allow the public to submit records but nothing else.
 If anonymous is a member of "published" they will be able to still
 read all published records.